vitaliihonta/zio-temporal/docs/src/main/mdoc/resilience/retries.md

 ## Activity retries

-Let's start from some basic imports that will be required for the whole demonstration:
+Let's start with some basic imports that will be required for the whole demonstration:

 ```scala mdoc
 import zio._